minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 Configure Bucket Replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following :mc-cmd:`mc replicate add` command creates a replication
+The following :mc:`mc replicate add` command creates a replication
 configuration that synchronizes all new objects, existing objects, delete
 operations, and delete markers to the remote target: